fsharp/fsharp.org/guides/apps-and-games/index.md

     <p>Note that the resources listed below are provided only for educational purposes related to the F# programming language.
 The F# Software Foundation does not endorse or recommend any commercial products, processes, or services.
 Therefore, mention of commercial products, processes, or services should not be construed as an endorsement or recommendation.</p>
 </div>

-## Resources for App and Game Development
+## Frameworks

 * auto-gen TOC:
 {:toc}

-### Higher-Level Application Development

-These higher-level app development frameworks and tools support F#:
+* [Fable](http://fable.io) - Use F# for React, ReactNative, HTML5 and other web and web/mobile development

-* [Xamarin Mobile](http://docs.xamarin.com/guides/cross-platform/getting_started/introduction_to_mobile_development) - Use F# to develop for iOS, Android, Mac and Windows development
+* [Xamarin](http://docs.xamarin.com/guides/cross-platform/getting_started/introduction_to_mobile_development) - Use F# to develop for iOS, Android, Mac and Windows development

-* [WebSharper](http://websharper.com) - Can be used for cross-tier client/server HTML5 development and more

-* [Visual Studio](http://msdn.microsoft.com/en-us/library/vstudio/hh913781.aspx) - Supports use of F# code in both Windows Store apps and cross-platforms apps through the Xamarin Tools for Visual Studio

-### Xamarin App and Game Development

-Xamarin provides app and game development tools for Android, iOS and other platforms.
-They [support F#](http://docs.xamarin.com/guides/cross-platform/fsharp/fsharp_support_overview) as part of their stack.

-#### Cross platform examples and resources:
+* [MonoGame](http://www.monogame.net/) is an open implementation of a cross-platform gaming framework originally based on the XNA 4 framework design.
+The goal of the project is to allow XNA developers on Xbox 360, Windows and Windows Phone to port their games to the iOS, Android, Mac OS X, Linux, Windows 8 Metro, and PlayStation Mobile.

+ * [Unity3D] It is possible to use F# code with Unity3D, e.g. [search](https://www.google.co.uk/search?q=F%23+unity&rlz=1C1CHBF_en-GBGB744GB744&oq=F%23+unity+&aqs=chrome..69i57j69i58j0l4.1375j0j7&sourceid=chrome&ie=UTF-8)

+## Resource Links

 * [Xamarin Forms Example](https://github.com/rachelreese/Current-Talks/tree/master/2014-10%20Evolve/EvolveXamForms) - An example of using the Xamarin Forms cross-platform front-end framework with F#

 * [F# and Monogame Part 2 – Android](http://neildanson.wordpress.com/2013/07/31/f-and-monogame-part-2-android/)

 * [F# and Monogame Part 3 – iOS](http://neildanson.wordpress.com/2013/07/31/f-and-monogame-part-3-ios/)

-#### iOS examples and resources:

 * A [video by Rachel Reese](https://www.youtube.com/watch?v=H9uzJFM2Hl0) showing a number of techniques for using F# to build iOS applications.